vapstack/rbi/README.md

 - Package is read-optimized.
 - Prefer batch writes over single inserts, if possible.
-- Always use limits if you do not need the whole set.
+- Always use limits when the whole result set is not needed.
 - Not all logical branches are currently optimized.

 There is still room for optimization, but the current performance is already